SAP-samples/cloud-btp-cli-api-codejam/exercises/03-autocomplete-and-exploration/README.md

 ## Guard against permission expansion

 Currently, if the Dev Space is restarted, permissions on the btp CLI configuration files are extended to add read/write access for the group; we don't want this.
+(This is not relevant if you're not working through this CodeJam in a Dev Space in the SAP Business Application Studio).

 👉 So while you're looking at your `.bashrc` file, append a line like this: